How to Write and Format a White Paper: The Definitive Guide

 1. Audience

-As with any business writing, the audience is your first consideration.
+As with any business writing, your audience is your first consideration.
 The white paper must be written with a target reader in mind.
 The audience may be long-time customers familiar with the industry or new prospective buyers who are entirely new to the field.

 Reflect on the reader’s pain points or major questions.
 Within these topics, look for ones that have not been fully investigated or the available information is out-of-date.